sourcefrog/conserve/doc/user-guide.md

 Making a backup
 ---------------

 To store a backup of some source files into the archive, use the `backup` command.
 In the current version all files must be explicitly listed, eg with the `find` command:

     % conserve backup `find ~/src` /backup/my-src.conserve

-Bands
+Version
 -----

 Each backup command creates a new backup *band*, which contains one version of all files from the source.

-Bands are only ever appended to the archive, and they're identified by sequential integers.
+Bands are only ever appended to the archive, and they're identified by a string of integers starting with b, like `b0000`.

 Examining bands
 ---------------

-The `list-bands` command shows all the bands in an archive:
+The `list-versions` command shows all the bands in an archive:

-    % conserve list-bands /backup/my-src.conserve
+    % conserve list-versions /backup/my-src.conserve
     0000       2012-12-02T16:24:33   conservetesthost.local
     0001       2012-12-02T16:24:45   conservetesthost.local

 `list-files` shows all the files in a band, including the time they were made and the host from which they were made.
 Like all commands that read a band from an archive, it operates on the most recent by default.